mist64/cbmbus_doc/4 Standard Serial.md

 ![](docs/cbmbus/serial-04.png =601x131)
 Whenever the other receiver is ready to receive the next byte, it will also release DATA, so it will now read back as 0: All receivers are ready to receive data.

-During the actual transmission of the data, both the CLK and the DATA line are now operated by the sender.
+During the actual transmission of the data, both CLK and DATA are now operated by the sender.

 #### 4: Data is not valid
 ![](docs/cbmbus/serial-05.png =601x131)